Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras

 However, so far it is not known whether all strongly purely infinite or purely infinite $C^*$-algebras in the sense of Kirchberg and R{\o}rdam have a locally compact Hausdorff \'{e}tale groupoid model except Spielberg's result for Kirchberg algebras mentioned above.
-To study this question, it is believed that one first need to come up with a notion describing pure infiniteness or paradoxicality within the category of locally compact Hausdorff \'{e}tale groupoids as a regularity property implying the pure infiniteness of the reduced groupoid $C^*$-algebras.
-To the best knowledge of the author, the earliest systematical study of this question was initiated by Anantharaman-Delaroche in \cite{A-D} by introducing a property named \textit{local contraction}.
-See also \cite{L-S} for the dynamical version of locally contraction called \textit{locally boundary action}.
-It was proved in \cite{A-D} that if a locally compact Hausdorff \'{e}tale groupoid $\CG$ is locally contracting then every non-zero hereditary sub-$C^*$-algebra of $C^*_r(\CG)$ contains an infinite projections.
+To study this question, it is believed that one first needs to come up with a notion describing pure infiniteness or paradoxicality within the category of locally compact Hausdorff \'{e}tale groupoids as a regularity property implying the pure infiniteness of the reduced groupoid $C^*$-algebras.
+To the best knowledge of the author, the earliest systematic study of this question was initiated by Anantharaman-Delaroche in \cite{A-D} through the introduction of a property named \textit{locally contracting}.
+See also \cite{L-S} for the dynamical version of locally contracting called \textit{local boundary action}.
+It was proved in \cite{A-D} that if a locally compact Hausdorff \'{e}tale groupoid $\CG$ is locally contracting then every non-zero hereditary sub-$C^*$-algebra of $C^*_r(\CG)$ contains an infinite projection.
 Therefore, if $C^*_r(\CG)$ is also simple, which holds when $\CG$ is minimal and topologically principal, proved in \cite{Renault} as well as \cite{B-L}, then $C^*_r(\CG)$ is purely infinite.
-Motivated by $n$-filling actions defined in \cite{J-R}, Suzuki in \cite{YS} introduced the $n$-\textit{filling} property for locally compact Hausdorff \'{e}tale groupoids $\CG$ with a compact unit space and show that $n$-filling, implies that $C^*_r(\CG)$ is purely infinite and simple if $\CG$ is also topological principal.
+Motivated by $n$-filling actions defined in \cite{J-R}, Suzuki in \cite{YS} introduced the $n$-\textit{filling} property for locally compact Hausdorff \'{e}tale groupoids $\CG$ on compact spaces and show that the $n$-filling property implies that $C^*_r(\CG)$ is purely infinite and simple under an assumption that $\CG$ is topological principal.
 Rainone-Sims in \cite{Ra-Sims} recovered this result in the case of ample groupoids.
 On the other hand, in the study of ample groupoids, Rainone-Sims in \cite{Ra-Sims} and B\"{o}nicke-Li in \cite{B-L} independently generalized the paradoxicality of compact open sets for dynamical systems defined by R{\o}rdam and Sierakowski in \cite{R-S} to the setting of locally compact Hausdorff \'{e}tale ample groupoids.
-It was also shown in \cite{B-L} by using an algebraic argument that if a locally compact Hausdorff \'{e}tale ample groupoid $\CG$ is essentially principle and has this nice paradoxical decomposition of compact open sets in the unt space $\GU$ then $C^*_r(\CG)$ is purely infinite and thus strongly purely infinite because $C^*_r(\CG)$ in this case has the ideal property (IP).
+It was also shown in \cite{B-L} by using an algebraic argument that if a locally compact Hausdorff \'{e}tale ample groupoid $\CG$ is essentially principal and has this nice paradoxical decomposition of compact open sets in the unit space $\GU$ then $C^*_r(\CG)$ is purely infinite and thus strongly purely infinite because $C^*_r(\CG)$ in this case has the ideal property (IP).